jackgpalfrey/horizon-restaurants/docs/Permissions.md

 - account.update.self - Update your own account - Staff
 - account.update.all - Update any account - Admin
 - account.update-role.all - Update any account's role - Admin
-- account.delete - Delete an account - Admin
+- account.delete.all - Delete an account - Admin

 - report.view - View and generate reports - Manager